 - Battery bank, to store excess energy.

 - A charge controller, to prevent the battery from overcharging.

 - A DC disconnect, to switch off current between the battery bank and inverter for maintenance and safety.

 - A backup generator (if you want), in case of cloudy days or other problems.

 Hybrid solar power systems

-The components that go into making a hybrid system are essentially the same as ones you’ll find in an on-grid system, with the addition of suitable battery backup.
+The components that go into making a hybrid system are essentially the same as in any on-grid system, with the addition of a suitable battery backup.

-Choosing between an on-grid and an off-grid system essentially boils down to whether or not you have access to the grid.
-If you don’t have access to the grid, you have no other option than to go off-grid.
+Choosing between an on-grid and an off-grid system boils down to whether or not you have access to the grid.
+If the infrastructure isn't there, going off-grid will almost certainly be cheaper than trying to get a grid connection.

 Lower your household bills